 We also have staff members working in the Visual Arts, Archaeology, Hagiography, Breton Literature, Women’s Writing and Travel Writing.
 We welcome applications for postgraduate research and visiting scholars from all over the world.

-Alan R. King Fellowship with the Etxepare Basque Institute
+Alan R. King Chair in Sociolinguistics in partnership with the Etxepare Basque Institute

-Following an agreement between UWTSD and the Etxepare Basque Institute, the Alan R. King Fellowship will be hosted at CAWCS from 2022 onwards.
-The Fellowship will be awarded by open call to a scholar researching aspects of sociolinguistics or language policy and planning in the Basque Country.
-The call for 2022 is now closed.
-The notification of the panel is available here Notification: Selection of Guest Professor and Researcher.
-The call for 2023 will open shortly.
+Following an agreement between UWTSD and the Etxepare Basque Institute, the Alan R. King Fellowship is hosted annually at CAWCS since 2022 The Fellowship is awarded by open call to a scholar or a practitioner working on aspects of sociolinguistics or language policy and planning in the Basque Country.
+The first person to be appointed to the Chair was Dr Imanol Larrea.
+The call for 2023 is now open with a closing date of 3 February 2023.
+Notification: Selection of Guest Professor and Researcher.

 CAWCS offers unique opportunities for postgraduate students to work alongside specialists in a dynamic and supportive environment.
 We welcome enquiries about MPhil/PhD topics in any of our research areas.